Record

 Finding Number (Click this to view full catalogue structure)CMS/B/OMS/I6

-TitleNorth-West Provinces Mission
+TitleNorth-West Provinces mission

 Date1892-1903